-In Kevin Schmidt’s EDM House (2014), the artist transforms a remote, abandoned British-Columbian homestead into a lone and eerie tribute to displacement and survival.
+In Kevin Schmidt’s EDM House, the artist transforms a remote, abandoned British-Columbian homestead into a lone and eerie tribute to displacement and survival.
 Schmidt covered the house in an excess of holiday lights and set their on/off pattern to an electronic dance music soundtrack he composed.
-EDM House is a disorienting elegy to longing, hubris, and failure evoked through a treadmill of a soundtrack that seemingly never ends.
+EDM House is a disorienting elegy to longing, hubris, and failure—evoked through a treadmill of a soundtrack that seemingly never ends.

-This exhibition is supported by the Kohler Trust for Arts and Education, Kohler Foundation, Inc., the Frederic Cornell Kohler Charitable Trust, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+This exhibition is supported by the Kohler Trust for Arts and Education, the Frederic Cornell Kohler Charitable Trust, Kohler Foundation, Inc., Herzfeld Foundation, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.